Width-k Eulerian polynomials of type A and B and its Gamma-positivity: Abstract

 \section{Abstract}

-We define some generalizations of the classical descent and inversion statistics on signed permutations that arise from the work of Sack and \'Ulfarsson \cite{13} and called after \emph{width-k descents} and \emph{width-k inversions} of type $A$ in Davis's work \cite{2}.
-Using the aforementioned new statistics, we derive some new generalizations of Eulerian polynomials of type $A$, $B$ and $D$.
-It should also be noticed that we establish the $\gamma$-positivity of the \emph{"width-k" Eulerian} polynomials and we give a combinatorial interpretation of finite sequences associated to these new polynomials using quasisymmetric functions and $P$-partition in Petersen's work \cite{10}.
+In this paper, we introduce some new generalizations of classical descent and inversion statistics on signed permutations that arise from the work of Sack and \'Ulfarsson \cite{13}, and called \emph{$k$-width descents} and \emph{$k$-width inversions} of type $A$ (\cite{2}).
+Using the aforementioned new statistics, we derive new generalizations of Eulerian polynomials of type $A$, $B$ and $D$.
+We establish also the $\gamma$-positivity of the Eulerian \emph{"width-k"} polynomials.
+Referring to Petersen's paper \cite{10}, we give a combinatorial interpretation of finite sequences associated with these new polynomials using quasi-symmetric functions and a partition $P$.

 \keywords{Coxeter groups, Eulerian polynomials, unimodality, permutations,\\ $\gamma$-positivity, (enriched) $P$-partition, quasisymmetric functions.}